posmishka/linux/core/memory&network.md

 + Paste this (at the end of the file) to /etc/pam.d/common-session (using nano /etc/pam.d/common-session) and save it,

 session required pam_limits.so
-Change listen.backlog in /etc/php5/fpm/pool.d/www.conf (using nano /etc/php5/fpm/pool.d/www.conf) and save it,
+Change listen.backlog in /etc/php5/fpm/pool.d/www.conf

-listen.backlog = 65535
+`listen.backlog = 65535`

 Change workerrlimitnofile in /etc/nginx/nginx.conf (using nano /etc/nginx/nginx.conf) and save it,

 worker_rlimit_nofile 99999;